willgrigg/mik_website/_mikayla_site/about.md

 My name is  Mikayla.
 I have been making jewelry for over a decade.
 What started as one small stand has grown to be a life passion.
 I study many different jewelry making techniques and love to craft unique pieces for people, putting care and love into each design.

 I hope you find something that strikes your fancy!

+If you'd like to make a request or recommendation, please contact <strong>madebymikaylastore@gmail.com</strong>.